André Petersson

-André Willy Petersson (born September 11, 1990) is a Swedish professional ice hockey player, who is currently playing under contract with HV71 of the Swedish Hockey League (SHL).
-He was selected by the Ottawa Senators in the 4th round (109th overall) of the 2008 NHL Entry Draft.
+André Willy Petersson (born 11 September 1990) is a Swedish professional ice hockey player, who is currently playing under contract with SCL Tigers of the National League (NL).
+He was selected by the Ottawa Senators in the 4th round (109th overall) of the 2008 NHL Entry Draft, and played for them for only one NHL game.

 Playing career

-Petersson has won the Swedish junior championship and the regular Swedish championship with HV71 in 2009 and 2010, respectively.
+Petersson won the Swedish junior championship and the regular Swedish championship with HV71 in 2009 and 2010, respectively.
 He has twice played in the IIHF World U20 Championship and won the silver medal in 2009 and the bronze medal in 2010.

 Petersson began the 2011–12 season in North America, playing with Ottawa's top farm team, the Binghamton Senators of the American Hockey League.
-He was called up to Ottawa on January 17, 2012, and made his National Hockey League debut on January 21 against the Anaheim Ducks.
+He was called up to Ottawa on 17 January 2012, and made his National Hockey League debut on 21 January against the Anaheim Ducks.
 Petersson had a good first season with Binghamton, scoring 23 goals and 21 assists to place second on the team in scoring.
 As the 2012–13 season started with an NHL lockout and no NHL training camp, Petersson started with Binghamton and had 2 goals and 3 assists before injuring his hip and ending his season early.

-On March 5, 2014, Petersson was traded by the Senators to the Anaheim Ducks in exchange for defenseman Alex Grant.
+On 5 March 2014, Petersson was traded by the Senators to the Anaheim Ducks in exchange for defenseman Alex Grant.
 He was immediately assigned to AHL affiliate, the Norfolk Admirals where he remained for the duration of the season.

-On June 16, 2014, as a restricted free agent from the Ducks, Petersson opted to return to Europe in signing a one-year contract for Russian club, HC Sochi for their inaugural season.
+On 16 June 2014, as a restricted free agent from the Ducks, Petersson opted to return to Europe in signing a one-year contract for Russian club, HC Sochi for their inaugural season.

-After spending the 2017–18 season with Avangard Omsk, registering 10 goals and 27 points in 40 games, Petersson continued his career in the KHL by signing a one-year contract with Barys Astana on June 13, 2018.
+After spending the 2017–18 season with Avangard Omsk, registering 10 goals and 27 points in 40 games, Petersson continued his career in the KHL by signing a one-year contract with Barys Astana on 13 June 2018.